bertanimauro/bertanimauro/README.md

 I'm Mauro Bertani.
 I'm a warehouse worker with knowledge in library and computer science.
-This is my [linkedin profile](https://www.linkedin.com/in/mauro-bertani/).
-For [agri-cultore.it](https://agri-cultore.it) I write articles about Gallarate

 <!---
 bertanimauro/bertanimauro is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.